-Interior living room furniture redone.
+The interior living room furniture was redone.
 Bathrooms updated.
 Great shower heads.
 Two coffee makers.
 Full kitchen.
-Nice screened in patio that looks put into the gulf of Mexico.
-Master bedroom has an great view.
+A nice screened-in patio that looks out into the gulf of Mexico.
+The master bedroom has a great view.
 Glass table for meals (get glass cleaner or always looks messy).
 Beautiful pool area with laundry room, bathroom, ice maker, and gas grills.

 Great place to go to get away from everybody especially in the Winter Time as Summer is pretty busy.
 I prefer the Winter time around Christmas as they have all sorts of activities near Christmas and it’s nice to hit the favorite places I enjoyed over the years.